dwreeves/dbt_pca/README.md

 ### How does this work?

-PCA via the NIPALS method can be implemented with nested recursive CTEs.
+PCA via the NIPALS method can be implemented in SQL with nested recursive CTEs.
+This is how PCA is implemented in DuckDB and Clickhouse.
 The `pca()` macro generates SQL containing a fairly straightforward implementation of the [steps outlined here](https://cran.r-project.org/web/packages/nipals/vignettes/nipals_algorithm.html).
-Unlike my other library [**dbt_linreg**](https://github.com/dwreeves/dbt_linreg) no Jinja2 trickery is required for the core implementation.
+Unlike my other library [**dbt_linreg**](https://github.com/dwreeves/dbt_linreg) no Jinja2 trickery (so to speak) is required for the core implementation.

-I am a little surprised myself that I could not find any attempts at implementing this online, even though the does not require
+The Snowflake implementation just wraps Statsmodels directly as a UDTF, although it is formatted to have the exact same API as DuckDB and Clickhouse.

 All approaches were validated using Statsmodels `sm.PCA()`.

+One more note about the implementations for Clickhouse and Snowflake: these implementations use some cool pre-hook injection tricks to work.
+Basically, when you call `{{ dbt_pca.pca() }}`, under the hood, a `config()` call occurs which injects a pre-hook that generates SQL to create temp tables (Clickhouse) or a Python UDF (Snowflake).
+Due to weird limitations of how dbt works, these calculations require reading from a comment injected into the compiled SQL: basically, all the args to `pca()` are serialized as a JSON and then deserialized during pre-hook evaluation.
+Amusingly and perhaps counterintuitively, I found that making this under-the-hood process smooth and user-friendly was a lot harder and more time consuming than the SQL-based PCA implementation itself.

 ### Should I pre-process my wide data into long data (or vice-versa)?

-**dbt_pca**'s implementation of PCA is optimized for long-formatted data.
+**dbt_pca**'s implementation of PCA is optimized for long-formatted data in DuckDB and Clickhouse, and optimized for wide-formatted data in Snowflake.
 That said, I generally recommend not bothering to preprocess your data into long format if it's naturally wide, unless you have a good reason. **dbt_pca**'s wide-to-long conversion is perfectly optimal as-is, so just do whatever is easiest.

-Definitely **do not** take data that is already long-formatted and convert it into wide-formatted data!
-Because **dbt_pca** already works best with long-formatted data, this would be terribly inefficient.

 # Development